genetronhealth/safesim/README.md

 The word "safe" refers to the Safe-Sequencing System (Safe-SeqS) first described at https://doi.org/10.1073/pnas.1105422108

+Compared with other simulators, SafeMut is characterized by awareness of unique molecular identifiers (UMIs) and allele-fraction (AF) overdispersion.
+By being aware of UMI, SafeMut can simulate mutations in cfDNA.
+By being aware of AF overdispersion, SafeMut provides more realistic simulation.

 For more information, please check the wiki.